Job title: First Nations Access Officer

 - Helping the Executive Director secure ongoing funding for the role

 You will be provided with full training to gain a working knowledge of social security and family assistance laws, policies and procedures.
-You will also be offered mentoring by an appropriate experiences Aboriginal person external to the Welfare Rights Centre.
+You will also be offered mentoring by an appropriate experienced Aboriginal person external to the Welfare Rights Centre.

-You must be of Aboriginal and/or Torres Strait islander descent, identify as an Aboriginal or Torres Strait Islander person and be accepted in the community as such.
+You must be of Aboriginal and/or Torres Strait Islander descent, identify as an Aboriginal or Torres Strait Islander person and be accepted in the community as such.

 How to apply

-To apply, you need to email us three separate documents to firstname.lastname@example.org:
+To apply, you need to email us three separate documents to firstname.lastname@example.org

 - A short letter telling us about yourself and why you would like to work for us